yahoo/elide/elide-standalone/README.md

 ## <a name="usage"></a>Usage

 Using Elide standalone out of box is intended to require minimal effort.
-For persistence (i.e. `demoMode=false`) you will minimally need a Hibernate5-compatible database (i.e. MySQL), a `Settings` class, and your JPA-annotated data models.
+For persistence, you will minimally need a JPA compatible database (i.e. MySQL), a `Settings` class, and your JPA-annotated data models.

 ### <a name="settings-class"></a>Settings Class